Aditya-1998k/SwiftShop/README.md

 # 🚀 SwiftShop
 ### Full-Stack E-Commerce Application
-**Built with Django REST Framework · React.js · Celery · Redis · PostgreSQL**
+**Built with Django REST Framework · React.js · Celery · Redis · SQLite**

 SwiftShop is a modern, API-driven e-commerce platform designed for speed, scalability, and clean architecture.
 It uses a fully decoupled stack where **Django REST Framework** powers the backend, **React** handles the frontend, and **Celery** manages background jobs.